VANDA, ASCOCENTRUM, etc

 ·They are propagated by stem cuttings below an aerial root once the plant has reached a good height ( approx. one metre)

-·They can also develop side shoots which can be removed once they have attained a good size.
+·They can also develop side shoots which can be removed once they have attained a good size and aerial roots.

 ·Cut the stem with a sharp knife on a slant.